DamianKrupa/AirPollutionPoland_timeseries_analysis/README.md

   - T-SQL query containing execution (megre / join 3 tables, data transform, creating geography coordinates);
   - link to the created map in TableauPublic.

- I hope that this repository will become helpfull for beginners time-series data scientists.
+Mayby this repository will become helpfull for beginners time-series data scientists.